 Skip to main content

-The Case.dev CLI gives you full access to the Case.dev API from your terminal.
-Every API operation is available as a CLI command, making it easy to script workflows, test integrations, and manage resources without writing code.
+The Case.dev CLI (casedev) gives you full access to the Case.dev API from your terminal.
+Every API operation is exposed as a CLI command, making it easy to script workflows, test integrations, and manage resources without writing code.

 Installation